 For some roles, you can expect a technical interview, which involves whiteboarding your responses to questions so you can demonstrate your coding techniques and critical thinking strategies.

 At the end of the day, you’ll check in with your recruiter to talk about how your day went and how you feel after learning more about the role and Relativity.
-After a quick chat, we’ll take you on a tour of the office.
+You will have time for a few questions and this will wrap up the interview process.

 While we’re a casual environment and your interviewers may be dressed down, professional attire is recommended.